Jaypad07/Rock-Paper-Scissors/README.md

 # _Rock Paper Scissors Game_
+This is one of the first projects I had the pleasure of creating in Java.
 The Rock Paper Scissors game is a classic hand game played between humans and villain robots.
-In this exciting adaptation, you are pitted against evil robots who seek to destroy the human race.
-It's a battle for survival where each player simultaneously forms one of three shapes with an outstretched hand: rock, paper, or scissors.
+You are pitted against evil robots who seek to destroy the human race.
+It's a battle for survival.
 The outcome of the game determines whether humanity can triumph over its robotic adversaries.

 ### Rules of the Game
 The rules of the Rock Paper Scissors game remain the same: